 ‘Kick-Up with Kamamma’ is a first of its kind exercise DVD aimed specifically at teenage girls and women living in challenging socio-economic challenges in communities across South Africa or anywhere where they are struggling to cope.
 As community empowerment organization, Dreamcatcher was motivated to produce the DVD, for the teenage girls and women living in harsh and stressful circumstances impacting on their well-being.

-This DVD can work anywhere from a classroom to outdoors; doing chores or in a community hall.
-After spending three years conceptualising Kick-Up with Kamamma, a team of experts, passionate about South Africa were willing to help us with filming in March of 2015 as the first important step to “bring this home” to as many women and girls where ever they find themselves.
-As our crew traveled around the country, with its stunning environment into communities across South Africa, it became clear that Kick-Up with Kamamma is a much needed tool.
+This DVD can work anywhere from a classroom to outdoors, doing chores or in a community hall.
+After spending three years conceptualising Kick-Up with Kamamma, a team of experts, passionate about South Africa were willing to help us with filming in March of 2015 as the first important step to “bring this home” to as many women and girls wherever they find themselves.
+As our crew travelled around the country, with its stunning environment into communities across South Africa, it became clear that Kick-Up with Kamamma is a much-needed tool.

 Our goal is to make it available free of charge to schools, community halls, clinics and wherever a need for it is identified.
 Our thanks go to The Utopia Foundation USA, who co-funded this project with Dreamcatcher, Disney Productions and Universal Music for sponsorship of music and the filming crew and editors who joined Dreamcatcher.
 Their vision and commitment to embrace this project and help us to produce Kick-Up with Kamamma, is laudable.